Parainfluenza refers to a group of viruses that lead to upper and lower respiratory infections.

 - A child under 18 months develops any type of upper respiratory symptom.

 There are no vaccines available for parainfluenza.
 A few preventive measures that may help include:

-- Avoiding crowds to limit exposure during peak outbreaks
+- Avoid crowds to limit exposure during peak outbreaks.

-- Limiting exposure to day care centers and nurseries, if possible.
+- Limit exposure to day care centers and nurseries, if possible.

 Human parainfluenza virus; HPIVs

 Ison MG.
 Parainfluenza viruses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 158.

 Weinberg GA, Edwards KM.
 Parainfluenza viral disease.
 In: Goldman L, Schafer AI, eds.
 Goldman-Cecil Medicine.
 25th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 363.

 Welliver Sr RC.
 Parainfluenza viruses.
 In: Cherry JD, Harrison GJ, Kaplan SL, Steinbach WJ, Hotez PJ, eds.
 Feigin and Cherry's Textbook of Pediatric Infectious Diseases.
 8th ed.
 Philadelphia, PA: Elsevier; 2019:chap 179.

 Review Date 7/20/2018